interledger/interledger.github.io/docs/overview.md

 network, but it can be slow and expensive if they have accounts on different networks.

 Interledger is not tied to any one company, blockchain, or currency.
-You can easily send XRP to someone who wants to receive ETH, or you can send USD through a PayPal account to someone who wants to receive USD in a Venmo account.
+You can easily send XRP to someone who wants to receive ETH, or you can send USD to someone who wants to receive EUR.
 Interledger makes it easy to transact in whatever currency or payment network you choose.

 ## What is Interledger?
-Interledger is a network of computers that enables sending value across independent payment networks.
-Similar to the Internet, Interledger routes packets of value from source to destination.
+Interledger is a network of computers that enables the sending of value across independent payment networks.
+Similar to how the Internet routes packets information, Interledger routes packets of value.
 Computers on the Interledger network are called *nodes*.
 Nodes can take one or more of the following roles:
 * Sender – Initiates a value transfer.
 * Router – Applies currency exchange and forwards packets of value.
-This is the intermediary node between the sender and the receiver.
+This is an intermediary node between the sender and the receiver.
 * Receiver – Receives the value.

 ![ILP-nodes](images/ilp-nodes.png)